yasharpm/InstaCropper/README.md

+#### NOTICE: I build custom views "for free".
+Just send me a description of what you need and I will send it to you the next day!

 # InstaCropper
 A View for cropping images that is similar to Instagram's crop.
 Also an Activity for cropping is included.